DHLSan/LLVGG16/README.md

 - Add Bias and Relu Flatten3-Softmax **Function**  and Add Bias and Relu Flatten2 **Function** --> 0.000644 second
 - Dense- Add Bias and Relu Flatten - Softmax  **Function** --> 12.59 second

+**2.4** times acceleration with Softmax IP created

+**4.5** times acceleration with Add bias and relu flatten3-softmax IP created

+**2.6** times acceleration than the system created with Add bias and relu flatten2 and Add bias and relu flatten3-softmax

 # Usage

 To run any IP from the uploaded folders, you can follow the instructions below.